 For the Midway Landfill Alternative, all affected parcels and displacements are associated with the OMF site because it would use the FWLE mainline tracks currently under construction.
-The Midway Landfill Alternative would have the fewest business displacements (4) and no residential displacements.
-The businesses include an insurance business, an optometry clinic, and two warehouse businesses.
+The Midway Landfill Alternative would have the fewest business and residential displacements.
 A majority of the affected public/institutional parcels are associated with the Midway Landfill, which is owned by the city of Seattle and managed by SPU.